 This class, which includes a period of outdoor exploration, prompts writers to generate compelling narrative nonfiction or fiction rooted in place.
 Participants will leave with an understanding of several successful approaches to nature writing, the beginning of a draft, and a roadmap for developing a work in progress.

-OWAA’s theme for the conference and, indeed, all 2021 content (webinars, etc.) is ‘Seeking Stability.’
+OWAA’s theme for the conference and, indeed, all 2021 content (webinars, etc.) was ‘Seeking Stability.’

-To make your hotel reservation at Jay Peak Resort, call their Central Reservations Office toll free (1-800-451-4449).
-Attendees are required to inform the reservation agent of the Group Code (769417) and confirm the Group Name (Outdoor Writers Association of America) to activate the discounted rate.
-You will be required to provide a 50% non-refundable deposit at the time of reservation and charges will be applied to the credit card according to the Reservation Cancellation Policy below.
-The Remaining 50% is due at the time of check-in.
+Attendees made hotel reservation at Jay Peak Resort by calling their Central Reservations Office toll free (1-800-451-4449) and informing the reservation agent of the Group Code (769417) and confirming the Group Name (Outdoor Writers Association of America) to activate the discounted rate.
+They were required to provide a 50% non-refundable deposit at the time of reservation and charges were applied to the credit card according to the Reservation Cancellation Policy below.
+The Remaining 50% was due at the time of check-in.

 Call-In Reservation Cancelation Policy:

 - More than 14 days prior to the arrival date $50 cancelation charge

 - Within 14 days of the arrival date forfeit the 50% deposit

 - Within 24 hours of the arrival date 100% of room revenue is due

 Attendee Room Rates

 Note that rates were available for conference attendees up to five days before and five days after the conference.
 SEE: Resort Map